OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-23.md

 ## 2 Kings 23:9

-Nevertheless, the priests of the high places did not go up to the altar of the Lord in Jerusalem,
+Yet the priests of the high places did not ascend to the altar of the Lord in Jerusalem,
 but they ate unleavened bread among their brothers.

 ## 2 Kings 23:10

-He also defiled Topheth, which is in the Valley of the Son of Hinnom,
+He also desecrated Topheth, located in the Valley of the Son of Hinnom,
-so that no one would make his son or his daughter pass through the fire for Molech.
+to prevent anyone from making his son or daughter pass through the fire for Molech.

 ## 2 Kings 23:11